 Camping is permitted only in designated campsites.
 During archery season through general gun season camping is permitted seven days a week and only on Fridays, Saturdays and Sundays throughout the rest of the year.
 Camping areas L and M and half of B (during archery season only) are designated for short-term camping of three days or less.
-Consult the regulations summary for details.
-Two primitive campsites for hikers on the Ocean to Lake Trail are located at six and twelve miles.
+Consult the Regulations Summary for details.
+Two primitive campsites for hikers on the Ocean to Lake Trail are located at six and 12 miles.

 Bicycling and Horseback Riding

 Miles of roads and trails are open for pleasant bicycling and horseback riding.
 Bicycles and horses are not permitted on the Hungryland Boardwalk and Trail.
 No water troughs are provided.
 Parking for horse trailers is available at the south check station entrance and at campsites A, B, H, I, K and N.